dillbyrne/random-agent-spoofer/README.md

 - Provides option to toggle notifications of user agent changes.

+- Allows vendor spoofing that was removed in firefox 24

 - Sets other privacy attributes such as buildid, oscpu and platform where the values are known.